Skip to main content

 Veterans selflessly serve their country, often putting themselves in harm's way to defend the freedoms we all enjoy.

-Veterans Day is a significant observance celebrated to honor all those who served in the United States Armed Forces and thank them for their service.
-Veterans Day is also a reminder of the sacrifices military members make and an opportunity to acknowledge the courage and dedication of their service.
+Veterans Day is celebrated to honor and thank those who served in the United States Armed Forces.
+Veterans Day is also an opportunity to acknowledge the courage and dedication of veterans’ service to our country.

 Veterans Day Facts